rbowen/presentations/betterfm/slides.md

 * Take their complaints seriously
 * Don't get offended when they tell you the docs suck
 * Do something about it

 ---

+## But not too easy ...

+* Optimize to attracting newbies
+* Optimize to produce awesome docs

+Note:

+If you focus solely on making it easy for new people to contribute, you may end up with tools that don't produce quality documentation.

+Case study: Docbook vs Asciidoc/RST/Markdown for the Apache httpd docs.
+We *could* make it easier for people to contribute, but this would be a tradeooff in the quality of the final product, as well as a huge hill to climb for an unknown benefit.

+---